Open Knowledge Foundation: People

-Renata Ávila Pinto joined as the new Chief Executive Officer of the Open Knowledge Foundation in October 2021.
-From February 2019 to August 2020, Catherine Stihler served as CEO.
-She left the Open Knowledge Foundation to become the CEO of Creative Commons.
-Between 2015–2017 Pavel Richter took on the role of CEO of Open Knowledge Foundation.
-Pavel was formerly Executive Director of Wikimedia Deutschland.
+Renata Ávila Pinto joined as CEO of the Open Knowledge Foundation in October 2021.
+From February 2019 to August 2020, Catherine Stihler was CEO, and left to become CEO of Creative Commons.
+Between 2015–2017, Pavel Richter took on the role of CEO of Open Knowledge Foundation, having been executive director of Wikimedia Deutschland.

 The Open Knowledge Foundation Advisory Council includes people from the areas of open access, open data, open content, open science, data visualization and digital rights.
 In 2015, it consisted of: